 Assistant Secretary for Financial Stability

 The United States Senate confirmed Timothy G. Massad on June 30, 2011, to serve as the Department of the Treasury's Assistant Secretary for Financial Stability.
-In this role, Massad is responsible for overseeing the implementation and wind down of the Troubled Asset Relief Program (TARP).
+In this role, Massad is responsible for overseeing the implementation and wind down of the Troubled Asset Relief Program (TARP) and maximizing the return for taxpayers from the various investment programs that were launched under TARP.
+At the same time, he is overseeing the continued implementation of TARP’s homeowner assistance programs to prevent avoidable foreclosures.
+His responsibilities also include making sure that Treasury continues to operate every TARP program with the highest standards of transparency and accountability.

-Massad previously served as the Acting Assistant Secretary for Financial Stability.
-He joined Treasury in May 2009 as the Chief Counsel for the Office of Financial Stability (OFS).
-He also later became the Chief Reporting Officer for OFS.
+Massad joined the Treasury Department in May 2009 as the Chief Counsel for the Office of Financial Stability (OFS).
+He later also became the Chief Reporting Officer for OFS.
+He was named Acting Assistant Secretary for Financial Stability in 2010 before his Senate confirmation.

-Prior to joining Treasury, Massad was a partner with the law firm of Cravath, Swaine & Moore LLP in New York.
-He had a diverse corporate practice, with an emphasis on corporate finance, international transactions and representation of some of the firm's corporate clients.
-From 1998 to 2002, he was the co-manager of the firm's Hong Kong office, where he was involved in transactions throughout Asia, including in particular India and China.
-He also worked in the firm's London office.
+Prior to joining Treasury, Massad was a partner with the law firm of Cravath, Swaine & Moore, LLP in New York.
+He had a diverse corporate practice, with an emphasis on corporate finance, international transactions, and representation of some of the firm's corporate clients.

 Massad left Cravath in December 2008 to assist the newly formed Congressional Oversight Panel (COP), one of the oversight agencies for TARP.
-He served as a special legal advisor to the COP for its first report on the TARP investments.
+He served as a special legal advisor to the COP for its first report on the TARP investments prior to joining Treasury.